timfilzinger/idp-software.com/docs/capabilities/visual-elements/index.md

-# Visual Elements
+# Visual Elements - Layout Analysis

-> **Note**: This content is a first draft and needs revision by a human expert in document visual element processing.

 Visual elements processing is the technology that identifies, analyzes, and interprets non-textual visual components in documents, including charts, diagrams, logos, signatures, and mathematical formulas.